-Winter Flow Project 2016/17
+Winter Flow Project 2019/20

-- Type one 4 hour standard performance
+a) Type one four-hour standard performance

-- The number of acute beds in service
+b) The number of acute beds in service